alexpeattie/letsencrypt-fromscratch/README.md

 --- | --- | --- | --- | --- | --- | ---
 :no_entry: | :white_check_mark: | :white_check_mark: | :white_check_mark: | :no_entry: | :no_entry: | :no_entry:

-As of V2, Let's Encrypt already issues us with a complete certificate chain - so we'd actually have to make an effort to omit the neccessary intermediate certificate.
+As of V2, Let's Encrypt already issues us with a complete certificate chain - so we'd actually have to make an effort to omit the necessary intermediate certificate.

 <br>